Country Guides

 VFS Document Checklist: Where Photos Go

-When you assemble your VFS document packet, photos are needed in two places:
+When you assemble your VFS document packet, photos usually appear in these places:

-The digital 630×810 photo is uploaded on the Passport Seva portal as part of Step 2 of the application process — it is not included in the physical packet.
+The digital 630×810 photo is uploaded on the Passport Seva portal as part of the online application.
+The printed 35×45mm photos are for VFS forms and packet requirements, not a substitute for the online upload.

 Common Mistakes NRIs Make with Passport Renewal Photos

-- Using the same photo for passport and OCI applications.
+• Using the same photo for passport and OCI applications.
 The Indian passport requires 630×810 (rectangular).
-The OCI card requires a square format (200–1500px).
+The OCI card requires a square format (200–900px, under 200 KB) — check the OCI VFS upload specifications before preparing yours.
 They are different specs.

 Quick Summary

-Indian passport renewal from the US requires two photo versions: a 630×810 pixel digital file for Passport Seva and 35×45mm physical prints for VFS.
-Neither is the 2×2 inch US standard.
+Indian passport renewal from the US requires a 630×810 pixel digital photo for Passport Seva, a signature JPEG under 100 KB, supporting document uploads on GPSP, and 35×45mm physical prints for the VFS packet.
+Neither the digital upload nor the VFS print is the 2×2 inch US standard.
 ICAO rules since September 2025 require 80–85% face coverage and ban glasses.
-GPSP 2.0 made the digital upload mandatory.
-The fastest way to get both versions is to use PhotoPass ($2.99) — it outputs the digital file and a print-ready sheet with the exact specifications VFS and Passport Seva require.
+GPSP 2.0 made the digital upload mandatory, but it did not remove the VFS physical packet.
+The fastest way to prepare the photo side is to use PhotoPass ($2.99) — it outputs the digital file and a print-ready sheet with the exact specifications VFS and Passport Seva require.